bagistoplus/visual/README.md

 ## Contributing

+We welcome issues, ideas, and pull requests.

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) to get started.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits